 Before we go ahead, create a system restore on your Windows in case something goes wrong with the registry.

 - Bring up the Registry Editor by either searching for regedit in the Start Search Box or entering the same in the Run Dialog.

 - Now navigate to the following path:

-- Incase the CredUI key isn’t present, right-click the Windows key, select New, and click Key, name the key CredUI, and press Enter to create a new folder.
+- If the CredUI Key isn’t present, right-click the Windows key, select New, click Key, name the key CredUI, and press Enter to create a new folder.

 - On the right pane, right-click, choose New, click on DWORD (32-bit) Value, name it DisablePasswordReveal, and click OK.